DTS-STN/Service-Canada-Design-System/README.md

 ### Testing Strategies 🧪

 This project uses jest and the react testing library for testing.
 We've decided to use Jest as it is a widely used testing tool and provides sufficient resources for testing a component library.
-The React Testing Library integrate provides useful helpers to further push the flexibility of the jest testing tool.
+The React Testing Library provides useful helpers to further push the flexibility of the jest testing tool.
 Some example test cases include;

 - Testing components with multiple styles (ex. button component with different button styles) [src/components/ActionButton.test.js](src/components/ActionButton.test.js)
 - Components styles are correctly rendered (Dimensions, Color, Fontstyle, Fontsize, etc) line 12 [src/components/Banner.test.js](src/components/Banner.test.js)